Abdisalan/abdisalan.com/content/posts/2024-11-17---Tragedy-Of-Running-Old-Node-Project.md

 # Updating my website

 It&rsquo;s been a long while since I wrote anything on this site.
 The framework I used was [Gatsby](https://www.gatsbyjs.com/docs) which in 2020 was one of the hot ways of getting a good looking blog up and running quickly.
-With over 41 dependencies and god knows how many more dependencies are under those 41.
-This thing was a beast even in 2020 standards.
+With over 41 dependencies, and god knows how many more sub-dependencies, this thing was a beast.

 Time to run it after not touching it for nearly 4 years.